-Our conclusions are that Network Rail has developed operational targets in conjunction with its stakeholders, which are clearly and transparently set out.
-Network Rail has a good understanding of the operational requirements to meet these targets and these requirements reside within the route organisations so providing accountability for the targets set.
+Our conclusions are that Network Rail has developed operational targets in conjunction with its stakeholders, which are clearly and transparently set out in the Route Strategic Plan.
+Network Rail has a good understanding of the operational requirements to meet these targets and these requirements reside within the route organisation so providing accountability for the targets set.

-Network Rail has identified and costed organisational requirements within the business plan albeit that consistency of presentation and improved linkage to Operational Strategies is not sufficiently transparent.
-These are required to understand the basis of the resource plan underpinning the costs and how it relates to operational strategies, for example, deployment of resources to reduce Delays Per Incident (DPI).
+Network Rail has identified and costed organisational requirements within the business plan albeit that consistency of presentation and improved linkage to operational strategies is not sufficiently transparent.
+These are required to understand the basis of the resource plan underpinning the costs and how it relates to operational strategies, for example, deployment of resources to reduce 'delays per incident' (DPI).
 We have been told that such improvements will be visible in the RF6 submissions.